Samson Name Meaning: Discover the Origins and Significance of the Name

 According to the Social Security Administration (SSA), Samson has been a consistently popular name in the United States.
 As of 2021, it ranks at #570 in popularity, with 0.032% of male babies being given this name.
 In the past decade, its popularity has been on a slow but steady rise, with a peak ranking of #527 in 2018.

-See also Maris Name Meaning: Origin and Significance
+See also Luke Name Meaning: Discover the Origins and Significance of the Name

 Popularity Worldwide